Thursday, September 29, 2016

 Review

 The animation company Illumination hasn't slowed down since the success of its beloved Despicable Me franchise.
-Their latest showcase, THE SECRET LIFE OF PETS, may seem qualified as a harmless, fluffy and colourful CG movie that panders to young animal-loving moviegoers.
-The only downside is that it lacks heart and soul due to the plot tracing elements that reflect Toy Story.
-Though the similarities between the two movies are just a coincidence, the graphics are astonishing.
-The well-scripted humour is a creative match for the whimsical energy of the animation style.
+Their latest showcase, THE SECRET LIFE OF PETS, may seem qualified as a harmless, fluffy, and colourful CG movie that panders to young animal-loving moviegoers.
+The only downside is that it lacks heart and soul, as the plot traces elements from Toy Story.
+While the similarities between the two movies are purely coincidental, the graphics are astonishing.
+The well-scripted humour is a creative match for the film's whimsical animation style.

-The talents of the movie's star-studded team players, like Louis C.K., Jenny Slate, Lake Bell and Kevin Hart, were also on display.
-Hart is the most energetic and surprising actor in the ensemble and voices a rabbit, who may seem cute and cuddly but is an antagonist with an inside grudge against humanity and domesticated.
+The movie's star-studded cast, including Louis C.K., Jenny Slate, Lake Bell, and Kevin Hart, has showcased their talents.
+Hart is the ensemble's most energetic and surprising actor, voicing a rabbit who may seem cute and cuddly but is an antagonist with an inside grudge against humanity and domesticated animals.

 THE SECRET LIFE OF PETS may amuse young and old audiences with balanced comedic material and vivid animation.
-It's been a semi-decent movie that could have been a worthy act to follow the Despicable Me films for its trademark laughter and characters.
+It's been a semi-decent movie that could have been a worthy follow-up to the Despicable Me films, with its trademark laughter and characters.

 Star rating: (7/10) Good Movie